Two families of Dirac-like operators for Drinfeld's Hecke algebra: Introduction

-The second major result for Dirac operators is `Vogan's conjecture' and Dirac cohomology.
+The second major result for Dirac operators is Dirac cohomology and `Vogan's conjecture'.
 This states that if there exists non-zero Dirac cohomology \cite{Vo97} for an irreducible representation $(X, \pi_X)$ then the Dirac operator relates the infinitesimal character of $X$ with a character of a diagonal algebra.
-In the Lie algebra setting this diagonal algebra is $U(\fk)$ and for graded affine Hecke algebras the diagonal algebra is $\bbc\tilde{G}$.
-Inspired by an infinite family of Dirac operators for the Dunkl angular momentum algebra \cite{CDM22} and the total Dunkl angular momentum algebra \cite{CDO22}, we define another generalisation of the Dirac operator, Vogan operators (Definition \ref{d:voperators}).
-We give an infinite family of Vogan operators for Drinfeld's Hecke algebras (Definition \ref{d:vopfam} and Theorem \ref{t:vadmiss}).
-We then prove an equivalent Vogan conjecture for the cohomology of these operators (Theorem \ref{t:vogconj}).
-If there is non-zero cohomology for a Vogan operator $\D_\C$ (Definition \ref{d:vopfam}) then there is a relation between the infinitesimal character and a character for $\widetilde{G}$ (Theorem \ref{t:centralchar}).
-Furthermore, we prove a simple condition for an irreducible representation $(X,\pi_X)$ to have non-zero cohomology for at least one Vogan operator $\D_\C$ (Proposition \ref{p:nonzerocoh}).
-We show that this condition is satisfied for every irreducible representation of $\bbH(S_n)$.
+In the Lie algebra setting this diagonal algebra is $U(\fk)$ and for graded affine Hecke algebras the diagonal algebra is generated by $\tilde{G}$.
+Inspired by an infinite family of Dirac operators for the Dunkl angular momentum algebra \cite{CDM22} and the total Dunkl angular momentum algebra \cite{CDO22}, we define another generalisation of the Dirac operator, warped Dirac operators (Definition \ref{d:voperators}).
+We give an infinite family of warped Dirac operators for Drinfeld's Hecke algebras (Definition \ref{d:vopfam} and Theorem \ref{t:vadmiss}).
+We prove a simple condition for an irreducible unitary representation $(X,\pi_X)$ to have non-zero cohomology for at least one warped Dirac operator $\D_\C$ (Proposition \ref{p:nonzerocoh}).
+We show that this condition is satisfied for every irreducible unitary representation of $\bbH(S_n)$.
+The question arises if it is possible for the warped Dirac cohomology to inform the central character of the original module, akin to the results for the original Dirac operator.

-It would be interesting to apply these ideas to Lie algebras \cite{HP06} and operators as defined by Flake \cite{F16}, Chan \cite{Ch17} and the local/global theory of for Cherednik algebras introduced by Ciubotaru and De Martino \cite{CDM20}.
-Application of these ideas to Lie algebras could lead to a generalisation of Dirac cohomology \cite{HP06} and an enlargement of the Dirac series for real Lie groups \cite{BDW22}.
+It would be interesting to apply these ideas to Lie algebras \cite{HP06} and operators as defined by Flake \cite{F16}, Chan \cite{Ch17} and the local/global theory of Cherednik algebras introduced by Ciubotaru and De Martino \cite{CDM20}.
+Application of these ideas to Lie algebras could lead to a generalisation of Dirac cohomology \cite{HP06} and a larger series of representations generalising the Dirac series for real Lie groups \cite{BDW22}.